dan2221/dan2221/README.md

 ### Hi there 👋

+### I'm Daniel, a programming student interested to enter in IT labor market.

+### I'm constantly learning new technologies and improving my skills.

+### You can see in my profile some projects related to games, I like games and I think they are good opportunities to pratice programming.
+I also have exercices made in many programming languages.
+I'm intent to add more projects when I have more ideas.

 <!--
 **dan2221/dan2221** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.